dmitry-mingazov/iot-platform/README.md

 The project consists of a platform that allows the user to interface with the pre-existing *Node-RED** software in a more immediate and simpler way.

+[*Node-RED*](https://nodered.org) is a flow-based development tool for visual programming developed for wiring together hardware devices, APIs and online services as part of the *Internet of Things*.

 ## Table of Content

 - [Project description](#project-description)